- Chart

 Disclaimers:

-This JSON output is for informational purposes only and does not constitute financial advice.
-Market share data and financial metrics are estimates and subject to change.
-Investors should conduct their own due diligence before making any investment decisions.
+This JSON output is generated based on publicly available information and market analysis.
+It is intended for informational purposes only and does not constitute financial advice or a recommendation to buy or sell any securities.
+Market share data and financial figures are estimates and can vary based on reporting methodology and time period.
+Users should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.